HL7/fhir-registry-protocols-ig/input/pagecontent/test_plan.md

 ##### Success Criteria
 * All data dictionary elements validate with complete and valid information in each of the mappings
 * All data dictionary elements have correct and valid Output mappings
-* All FHIRPath mappings are convertable to a FHIR query
+* All FHIRPath mappings are convertible to a FHIR query

 #### Data retrieval